This post may contain affiliate links. Please read our disclosure policy.

 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Prepare the Sauce: In a small mixing bowl, combine the low-sodium soy sauce, honey, extra virgin olive oil, ginger, and water.
-Whisk well and set aside for later use.
+1. Make the Sauce: In a small bowl, whisk together the soy sauce, honey, olive oil, ginger, and water.
+Set aside.

-2. Cook the Chicken: Sprinkle salt and black pepper over the chicken pieces for seasoning.
-In a medium-sized skillet, heat the olive oil over medium-high heat.
-Add the seasoned chicken and sauté for about 4-5 minutes, or until fully cooked.
+2. Cook the Chicken: Season the chicken with salt and pepper.
+Heat the olive oil in a medium-sized skillet, over medium high heat.
+Add the chicken and cook for 4 to 5 minutes until fully cooked.

-Pro Tip: You might like to use our single serving recipes for baked white rice or baked brown rice.
+Note: If you’d like to serve this dish with rice, try our single serving baked white rice or small baked brown rice recipes.

 Expert Tips